 (with connector trails)

 Mileage: 8 miles - total trail is 52 miles

 Trailheads/Parking: This section: Thornby Park, Green Springs Park (Deltona); SR 415 bridge (See map)

 Nearby Points of Interest: DeBary Hall, Gemini Springs Park

 Green Springs Park serves as a trailhead and connector to the Spring-to-Spring Trail.
 One of a few green sulphur springs remaining, Green Springs was once popular as a health spa and is now a county park, with parking, water, picnic, playground.
-Enter the park from Enterprise-Osteen Road, then to access the ECRRT follow the path around the parking lot and past the restrooms (follow the sign pointing toward the Spring Overlook).
-The path meets the trail at the point where the Spring-to-Spring Trail ends, and ECRRT begins.
+Enter the park from Lakeshore Drive, then to access the ECRRT follow the path around the parking lot and past the restrooms (follow the sign pointing toward the Spring Overlook).
+The path meets the trail (about 2/10 mile) at the point where the Spring-to-Spring Trail ends, and ECRRT begins.

 From the Green Springs trailhead, the East Central Regional Rail Trail runs mostly away from roads, with shaded sections and boardwalks over wetlands.
 Benches are spaced regularly.
 There are some crossroads (some can be busy) and driveways (where traffic is light if any).
 Do be careful as at the crossroads cars have the right-of-way, while at the driveways trail riders are given the right-of-way.
 The area still retains a rural feel.
 Being close to the I-4 corridor, this is the most popular section of the ECRRT for families and recreational bikers.

 From the trailhead at (under) the SR 415 bridge, the trail extends east to Guise Road.